Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 0191 5634100

 Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)

-Outside agencies such as the Speech and Language therapy (SALT) Service
+Outside agencies such as the Speech and Language therapy (SALT) Service or Educational Psychology service

 For your child this would mean: